Wongkaying/Raspberry-Pi-Fan-Control/README.md

 # Raspberry-Pi-Fan-Control

-This script controls the fan of the Raspberry Pi based on the **gpiozero API**.
+This script controls the fan of the Raspberry Pi based on the **gpiozero API**.<br>
-You can set the switch-on temperature and the switch-off temperature of the fan as well as the interval at which the temperature is to be queried.
+You can set the switch-on temperature and the switch-off temperature of the fan as well as the interval at which the temperature is to be queried.<br>
-Likewise, a function that writes the events to a log file can be used. -- **__Not mandatory__** If you wish, you can record the average temperatures for each day. --**__Not mandatory__** Only the average temperature is written to the log file.
+Likewise, a function that writes the events to a log file can be used. -- **__Not mandatory__**<br>
+If you wish, you can record the average temperatures for each day. --**__Not mandatory__**<br>
+Only the average temperature is written to the log file.<br>
-*Note: When restarting the Pi as well as the script, the 24h counter is set to 0.*
+*Note: When restarting the Pi as well as the script, the 24h counter is set to 0.*<br>

 ## Installation instructions